13 Valentine's Day Crafts That Incorporate Flowers

 Blooming Place Card

-Give petite flowers a larger presence by arranging them in the form of a heart.
+Give petite flowers a larger presence by arranging them in a heart shape.
 With this centerpiece there are enough blooms for every guest to take a cluster or two home.
 To ensure that the design stands out, use short, small vessels, such as eggcups.
 We combined a vibrant collection of ranunculus with all-white details.
 Candles placed inside the heart will showcase the flowers into the evening.